Ancient Warrior Skills in Crafting and Using Throwing Nets

 Stance, Grip, and Preparation

-A warrior’s stance was stable and athletic, with feet shoulder-width apart.
-The net was gathered carefully, with the weighted perimeter cord run through one hand and held in a loose coil.
-A portion of the net was often draped over the forearm.
-The grip was crucial: too tight, and the net would not release cleanly; too loose, and it could slip prematurely.
-The warrior would take a moment to assess distance, wind, and the opponent's movement.
+A warrior's stance was stable and athletic, with feet shoulder-width apart and knees slightly bent to absorb movement and provide a solid base for the throwing motion.
+The net was gathered carefully with the weighted perimeter cord run through one hand and held in a loose coil.
+A portion of the net was often draped over the forearm to prevent premature deployment and to keep the mesh from dragging on the ground.
+The grip was crucial and required constant attention: too tight and the net would not release cleanly, too loose and it could slip prematurely during the windup.

 The Throwing Motion and Aerodynamics

-The throw itself was a full-body movement, not just an arm action.
-It used the legs and core to generate power.
-The uncoiling motion was smooth and accelerating.
-As the arm came forward, the net began to unfurl.
-The release point was timed perfectly to send the net spinning outwards.
 The centrifugal force created by the weighted perimeter caused the net to open into a wide circle as it traveled through the air.
-An overhand throw was common for distance, giving the net a high arc and a descending entrapment.
-An underhand or sidearm throw was faster and more direct, used at close range to quickly envelop an opponent’s weapon arm or shield.
-The most skilled practitioners could execute a "butterfly" fold that allowed the net to open instantly, covering a wide area with devastating speed.
+An overhand throw was common for distance, giving the net a high arc and a descending entrapment that could drop over an opponent from above.
+An underhand or sidearm throw was faster and more direct, used at close range to quickly envelop an opponent's weapon arm or shield before they could react.
+The most skilled practitioners could execute a butterfly fold that allowed the net to open instantly, covering a wide area with devastating speed that left opponents no time to evade.

 Target Acquisition and Follow-Up